-- (a) the administrative action was not procedurally fair as contemplated in the Promotion of Administrative Justice Act, 2000 (Act No. 3 of 2000); and - (b) the merits of the application.
+- (a) the administrative action was not procedurally fair as contemplated in the Promotion of Administrative Justice Act, 2000 (Act No. 3 of 2000); and - (b) the merits of the land development or land use application.

-143. Oral or written appeal hearing by appeal authority
+126. Oral or written appeal hearing by appeal authority